 Yet I am not telling my subscribers to sell to take those gains on their dividend stocks.
 I continue to recommend owning and buying shares of EnLink as part of the long-term Dividend Hunter strategy.

-This is because the Dividend Hunter strategy is different.
+The Dividend Hunter strategy is different.
 I tell subscribers that our goal is to invest in high-yield securities to build a stable and growing income stream.
 Market crashes, as we saw in 2020, are those “once in a decade” opportunities to buy shares of quality income investments at great prices and yields.